tpoisot/ms_abc_networks/abc_ms.md

 ## Introduction

-The current structure and distribution of biodiversity is the outcome of macro-evolutionnary processes, and the question of why there are so many species motivated the development of many theoretical frameworks.
-Notably, these rely on finding rates of speciation and extinction that give realistic estimates of the number and distribution of species.
-Yet these models neglect species interactions as a key component of biodiversity.
-Interactions act as a scaffold that allow species to persist over both ecological and evolutionary time-scales;
+The extant structure and distribution of biodiversity is the outcome of macro-evolutionnary processes, and the modelling of these processes stimulated a large variety of approaches @REF.
+At their core, these approaches are birth-death processes, in that they model the rate of speciation and extinction to generate a prediction about both the temporal dynamics of species richness, and its predicted current state.
+Yet these models often consider species as being isolated entities, in that even though they share ancestry, they are not involved in inter-specific interactions.
+This is problematic, as from an ecological @ttib and evolutionary @ekolfs standpoint, interactions serve as a *scaffold* to build up increasingly diverse communities: plant require pollinators to persist, predators require preys, etc.
-a predator cannot persist in the absence of an interaction with a prey.

-In several ways, predicting the *structure* of biodiversity (*i.e.* how species are organized in non-random communities through their interactions) supersedes the previous efforts to estimate the rate at which richness increases: communities with equal number of species can have an extremely large number of possible structures, depending on how many interactions there are, and how they are distributed.
-It is therefore not surprising that interaction networks have been called the *architecture* of biodiversity (of which species are the raw materials).

-The goal of uncovering evolutionary rules of network assembly is additionally justified by the existence of an evolutionary structure in ecological
-communities: <!-- TODO review of papers -->
+The addition of species interactions to models of macro-evolution is well motivated by two key observations.
+First, the structure of extant networks is non-random, and displays a strong evolutionary signal @stouffer.
+Second, there is a dynamics of the structure of ecological networks over evolutionary timescales @dunne @roopnarine, suggesting the ongoing action of macro-evolutionary processes.
+Models of macro-evolution with explicit consideration of species interactions are needed to develop a theoretical understanding of how networks evolve, and how much of their extant structure originated through evolutionary processes.

-Despite the relative lack of well-resolved time series of the macroevolution of species interactions, the question of how networks evolve can still be adressed by confronting extent data with the outcome of network diversification scenarios.
+Despite the relative lack of well-resolved time series of the macroevolution of species interactions (ruling out modelling approches comparing temporal dynamics), the question of how networks evolve can still be adressed by confronting extent data with the outcome of network diversification scenarios.
 And although comparing two networks is a difficult task, comparing their structure, as represented by the distance between key summary statistics, is feasible.
 In this paper, we first present a stochastic model of network macro-evolution based on a speciation-extinction process.
 We then simulate this model under the complete range of meaningful parameter space, and compare its output to a large dataset of extent ecological interactions (mutualistic and